sql-machine-learning/elasticdl/docs/designs/allreduce.md

 1. All NCCL API calls are asynchronous but our implementation of the communication collective primitives is synchronous so it's easier for other frameworks like ElasticDL to use without worrying about failure handling.
-1. It is not necessary to pass the list of IPs of the worker pods to either `AllreduceCommunicator` or `BroadcastCommunicator` since the shared storage used in the implementation would keep track of the list of IPs.
+1. It is not necessary to pass the list of IPs of the worker pods to `CollectiveCommunicator`. since the shared storage used in the implementation would keep track of the list of IPs.

 ### Allreduce-based Training in ElasticDL